10 Unique Hiking Trails in Indiana

 3027 East South Street, Lincoln City, IN

-This trail connects Abraham Lincoln’s boyhood home with the cemetery where his mother, Nancy Hanks Lincoln, is buried.
-The twelve stones represent major events in Lincoln’s life and career and were placed chronologically along the trail in 1933.
-It’s an easy trail with lots of shade, and benches to rest along the way.
+This trail leads from Abraham Lincoln’s boyhood home to the cemetery where his mother, Nancy Hanks Lincoln, rests.
+Installed in 1933, the twelve stones along the trail chronicle significant events in Lincoln’s life and career chronologically.
+The trail is accessible, with ample shade and benches for resting.

 Twelve Stone Trail = easy 1.1 miles